ibalosh/parking-lot/docs/DATABASE.md

         integer price_id FK "NOT NULL"
         string status "NOT NULL, DEFAULT 'active'"
         datetime issued_at "NOT NULL"
         datetime returned_at
-        datetime created_at
+        datetime created_at "NOT NULL"
-        datetime updated_at
+        datetime updated_at "NOT NULL"
     }

     PAYMENTS {